Please note! This historical article concerns scientific dishonesty under the Danish rules applicable until 1 July 2017.

-A historical review of the concept of dishonesty in Denmark can be found in DCSD’s decision of 18 December 2013 on manipulation of graphical material (case no. 1), cf. section 7.1.
+A historical review of the concept of dishonesty in Denmark may be found in the DCSD’s ruling of 18 December 2013 on manipulation of graphical material (case no. 1), cf. section 7.1.

 In the Eastern High Court’s ruling of 18 February 2015 (the Klarlund case) the court states, among other things, the following about the concept of dishonesty:

 “On the basis of this, the High Court finds that since 1992 scientific dishonesty has been characterised by conscious – or bordering on grossly negligent – breach of the basic requirements for scientific research.
 Moreover, the High Court finds on the same basis that the scope of scientific dishonesty includes cases where it is relatively clear that it must be taken into account that the researcher in question acted intentionally or with gross negligence in connection with falsifying or distorting the scientific message.
 The serious adverse effect on a scientist’s reputation and thus on the scientist’s future research possibilities, if the researcher should be deemed to have acted in a scientifically dishonest manner, speaks equally in favour of this, in the opinion of the High Court.
 This view is supported by the legislative history to section 2(3) of the Act on Research Consultancy, etc., as amended by Act no. 552 of 17 June 2008, referring to aligning the proposed scheme with the corresponding Norwegian model, cf. as stated above under the Legal Basis of section 5 of the Norwegian Act on Research Ethics and its explanatory notes.
 The explanatory notes state, among other things, that there are “strict requirements of guilt in order for the Committee to make a ruling of dishonesty”.”